50 Social Media Addiction Statistics (2026): Shocking Teen Screen Time & Mental Health Data

 • Poor self esteem among adolescents.

-However, the moderate and intentional use does not necessarily mean an addiction.
-The situation, time and the personal ability to cope are significant.
+However, the moderate and uses due to need does not necessarily mean an addiction.
+In this situation, time and the personal ability to cope are significant.

 Mental Health & Well-Being Impact